sammyremi/printf/README.md

 # printf
+Creating printf
+# Description
-A replication of the standard library printf
+A replication of the standard library printf function from scratch